netgen/local-development-setup/docs/source/macos/curl.rst

 With this, you should be able to use ``curl`` from the command line to access your local installation over HTTPS.
-Provided you have installed the websites in the NGINX step, check that everything is correct with:
+Provided you have installed the websites in the NGINX step and HAProxy, check that everything is correct with:

 .. code:: console